frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/attendance-request.md

     <img class="screenshot"  alt="Attendance Request" src="{{docs_base_url}}/assets/img/human-resources/attendance-request.png">

-> Note 1: You can check the 'Half Day' checkbox and enter the Date in case the attendance is for Half Day.
+> **Note 1:** You can check the 'Half Day' checkbox and enter the Date in case the attendance is for Half Day.

-> Note 2: On submission of the same, Attendance documents will be created for the days you mentioned as shown.
+> **Note 2:** On submission of the same, Attendance documents will be created for the days you mentioned as shown.

+> **Note 3:** You can submit Attendance Request of only unmarked Attendance.